MasoudAlali/react-native-template-ts-firebase-gmap/README.md

 * For adding or removing fonts just change `[85] iconFontNames` in `android/app/build.gradle`

 ### Provided Services
+Keep in mind that all services are `singleton`, so default exports are instance of class

 ##### Analytics Service
 The idea is to wrap firebase/analytics in this service to have other trackers more easy to integrate <br/>
 so basically you can implement and add your functions to it, currently we have `logLogin` and `logScreenView` functions